ArbitrumFoundation/governance/docs/overview.md

 ## Proposal delays

 All governance activities occur on Arbitrum One.
 Proposals are made there, as well as delegation and voting.
-A proposal made to the 3% governor experiences no delays after passing, however a proposal made to the 5% governor experiences enough delay to ensure that users can safely exit the chain before the proposal is executed, should they deem it malicious.
+A proposal made to the constitutional governor experiences enough delay to ensure that users can safely exit the chain before the proposal is executed, should they deem it malicious.

 1. **Arbitrum One timelock** - 3 days delay.
 After passing, a proposal is delivered to a timelock on Arbitrum One.
 The purpose of this delay is to allow users to initiate withdrawals from the chain should they wish to.
 2. **L2->L1 message delay** - ~1 week.
 All proposals must be withdrawn to L1 before being executed (even if they will eventually execute back on an L2).
 This ensures that any exits made by users in the previous delay can be processed before the upgrade will, since both go through this delay.